uiii/ProcessWire-FieldtypePDF/README.md

 ### In templates

+> There are some backward-compatible API changes against the version 1.0.1 and lower, see [Upgrading from 1.0.1 and lower](#upgrading-from-101-and-lower).

 The PDF field extends file field and adds new hookable [`___toImage($page = 0, $options = array())`](http://uiii.github.io/ProcessWire-FieldtypePDF/dev/class-FieldtypePDF.PagePDF.html#____toImage) method to generate the image from PDF.

 ```php